 The company released a statement saying, "We sincerely regret the delay in the reporting of the results of last night's Iowa caucuses and the uncertainty it caused to candidates, their campaigns and Democratic caucusgoers."

 identified and fixed.

 “We have every indication that our systems were secure and there was not a cybersecurity intrusion," Price said.
 "In preparation for the caucuses, our systems were tested by independent cybersecurity consultants."

-He also defended the handling of the delay in reporting Iowa caucus results.
+in reporting Iowa caucus results.

 Iowa Democrats Press Communications Director Mandy McClure said Monday evening they had found inconsistencies in the reporting of three sets of results.